 \subsection{Calibrating an ocean model without integrating to statistical equilibrium}

-Calibration in the NW2 configuration is computationally demanding, as one simulated day requires 400 times more CPU-core hours than in the DG configuration.
-Moreover, the spin-up time from the state of rest is approximately one hundred years in NW2, as opposed to approximately 5 years in DG.
+Calibration in the NW2 configuration is computationally demanding, as a single simulated day requires 400 times as many CPU-core hours as in the DG configuration.
+Moreover, the spin-up time from rest is approximately 100 years in NW2, compared with approximately 5 years in DG.
 Consequently, we developed a method that reduces the computational cost of calibration in the NW2 configuration by using short simulations (5 years): \begin{itemize} \item We initialize the coarse ocean model with the filtered and coarse-grained snapshot from the spun-up high-resolution simulation, \item We allow the coarse ocean model to adjust and partially forget the initial eddy field during a short spin-up (1000 days), and compute the loss function by averaging the statistics over an additional 800 days. \end{itemize} Here, the time-averaging interval (800 days) controls the amount of noise in the evaluation of the loss function (Eq. \eqref{eq:loss_function}).
 We found that considerably reducing the time-averaging interval degrades the performance of the calibrated parameterization (Figure S5 in SI).
 On the contrary, reducing the spin-up time (1000 days) to zero does not degrade performance (Figure S5 in the SI).
 This likely happened because, contrary to other studies on ocean model calibration, we use the exact initial condition, which allows us to evaluate the loss function without waiting for the ocean model to adjust.
 We suggest that the simulation length and its split into spin-up and time-averaging intervals are hyperparameters that should be optimized in future applications.